Key Takeaways

 L-theanine and ashwagandha are two natural supplements people often use together due to their similar effects.
 Both substances exhibit a calming effect on ingestion and are popular daily supplements in wellness circles.

-However, it’s crucial to understand the differences between ashwagandha and l-theanine, so you can make an informed choice before you try these supplements.
+However, it’s important to understand the differences between ashwagandha and l-theanine, so you can make an informed choice before you try these supplements.
 This article covers the differences between the two and how you can use a combination of l-theanine and ashwagandha simultaneously.

 What Is Ashwagandha?